 What supplies does my child need to bring every day?

 All necessary supplies are provided for every student in the WSU Math Corps.
-These include: notebook, paper, pencil, journal folder, calculator (for new students only), and a Math Corps T-shirt.
+These include: notebook, paper, pencil, folder, and a Math Corps T-shirt.

 Does my child have to bring money for lunch/food?